rohandaxini/llm-basics-for-beginners/README.md

 ---

+<a id="step-9-attention-mechanism-the-heart-of-transformers"></a>
-## Step 9: Attention Mechanism - The Heart of Transformers! ❤️ {#step-9-attention-mechanism-the-heart-of-transformers}
+## Step 9: Attention Mechanism - The Heart of Transformers! ❤️

 ### What is Attention?